he-yang/Excel-to-JSON/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Excel add-in Excel-to-JSON Convert Excel to JSON within Excel (web online, windows, mac, linux)
+Excel add-in, Excel-to-JSON, Convert Excel to JSON within Excel (web online, windows, mac, linux)
 =======================================================
 Excel to JSON is a Microsoft Excel add-in which can convert Excel to JSON within Excel.
 Both flat and nested JSON can be converted using Excel-to-JSON add-in.
 This add-in is available at the Microsoft store- Appsource, which can be accessed within Excel, so it does not require any download, a simple click within Excel would run the add-in.